Conceptualizing a Model To Predict Successful Hires: Reframing the Problem

 Even worse, given the costs — in time, resources, and money — of hiring a new employee, these failures get put under a microscope if we have to start the process all over.
 But, what if we could predict whether a potential hire would be a successful one?

-Before writing a line of code and building a predictive model, it’s worth examining the data we’re starting from to make sure we’ve framed the problem (and thus the solution) the right way.
+Before writing a line of code and building a predictive machine learning for HR model, it’s worth examining the data we’re starting from to make sure we’ve framed the problem (and thus the solution) the right way.

 Right off the bat, there are multiple questions we could ask the model to predict about a potential hire, but not all of them would be well suited to the task at hand.
 For instance, we could ask “how long will a hire stay at the company?”, but that is slightly too open-ended — determining a time frame may go beyond the scope of a simple model.